 Long committed to the USDOT University Transportation Center program, she was elected to serve the Council of University Transportation Centers (CUTC) in several roles, including President in 2018-19.
 Dr. Philbrick also has the privilege of serving as the President of the Research and Education Division (RED) of the American Road and Transportation Builders Association (ARTBA), where she also sits on the ARTBA Board of Directors and Executive Committee.
-Dr. Phillbrick is part of the Transportation Research Board (TRB) Committee on “Transit Safety and Security” (AP080) and “Passenger Rail Transportation” (AR010), where she also serves as the research task force lead.
+Dr. Phillbrick is part of the Transportation Research Board (TRB) Committees on “Transit Safety and Security” (AP080) and “Passenger Rail Transportation” (AR010), where she also serves as the research task force lead.
 She currently co-chairs the TCRP F-29 panel “Mental Health, Wellness, and Resilience for Transit System Workers”.

 A frequently invited keynote speaker, Dr. Philbrick has also delivered federal congressional briefings and invited testimony to the California Senate Transportation Committee and the Assembly Transportation Committee.
 Her other intellectual contributions include a bimonthly column on transportation in the San Jose Spotlight, the recipient of the national Publisher of the Year award for independent online news, invited articles for the Hoover Institution at Stanford University, and peer-reviewed journal articles focused on models of accident risk and fatigue in railroad operations, psychological trauma and transportation accidents —including grade crossing and trespasser incidents —and cross cultural differences in helping behavior.